opral/monorepo/packages/ide-extension/MARKETPLACE.md

 2. Create a `settings.json` file to that new dir `project.inlang/settings.json`
 3. Install a installing a syntax matcher/function matcher from the [inlang marketplace](https://inlang.com/c/plugins)
 4. Install a plugin that reads and writes your messages from the [inlang marketplace](https://inlang.com/c/plugins)
+---
-5. Install lint rules to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)
+5. **Optional**: Install lint rules to find errors in your translations from the [inlang marketplace](https://inlang.com/c/lint-rules)

 Look at the [example repository](https://github.com/opral/example) and it's [settings.json](https://github.com/opral/example/blob/main/project.inlang/settings.json) for a working example.